Perfect Zags: No. 1 Gonzaga stays unbeaten, tops LMU 86-69

 - Oops!Something went wrong.Please try again later.

-The Bulldogs (24-0, 15-0 WCC) won their 51st straight home game to set a school record and finished off a perfect regular season.
+The Bulldogs (24-0, 15-0 WCC) won their 51st straight home game to set a school record, and finished off the first perfect regular season in program history.
 Gonzaga has won 28 straight games dating to last season and is the first team to finish the regular season unbeaten since Kentucky in 2014-15.

-The Bulldogs are the only remaining unbeaten in Division I after No. 2 Baylor lost at Kansas earlier Saturday.
-Gonzaga now gets a lengthy break before the West Coast Conference tournament begins.
+''It's getting harder and harder to find something that's never been done in this program.
+There's very few things left,'' Gonzaga coach Mark Few said. ''For this group to be able to notch that is amazing, and when you factor in they didn't have `The Kennel' to rely on at all to me is just remarkable.''

+Normally the final home game of the season for Gonzaga would have been a wild celebration of the Zags two seniors - Kispert and Aaron Cook.
+And while both were acknowledged before tip off, the game itself was just another obstacle in the Zags attempt for perfection.

+''If you're going to play a team like that, to give them that many possessions back, your chances of winning are minimal,'' Johnson said. ''That really changed the game.
+Our turnovers led to easy baskets and got them in transition.''

 Kispert rediscovered his shooting touch from deep that had been a bit off of late.
 Kispert was 6 of 20 on 3-pointers during a five-game span earlier this month.
-But he hit 3 of 8 in the Bulldogs win over Santa Clara on Thursday and was even better in likely his final home game at The Kennel.
+But he hit 3 of 8 in the Bulldogs win over Santa Clara on Thursday and was even better against LMU.

 Kispert made 6 of 10 shots from deep against the Lions, and the Bulldogs shot 53% from behind the arc.